Complexity

 summary: ClassVar[str] = 'Forbid nesting blocks too deep.'

-class LineComplexityViolation(node, text=None, baseline=None)[source]
+final class LineComplexityViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation